telerik/reporting-docs/knowledge-base/images-missing-from-docx-in-onedrive.md

 With [R3 2023 (17.2.23.1010)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r3-2023-17-2-23-1010) we started replacing these tags in the reports rendered in OpenXML formats - `PictureBox item uses DrawingML instead of VML in OpenXML rendering extensions`.

-Here is the XML generated for the image embedded in the OpenXML:
+Here is how the XML generated for an image embedded in the OpenXML looks like in:

 * R2 2023 SP1 and before: